 - Advertisements must not discredit or denigrate another product, advertiser or advertisement or a trade mark, trade name or other distinguishing mark.

 - The advertisements must not take unfair advantage of the reputation of a competitor’s trade mark, trade name or other distinguishing mark or of the designation of origin of a competitor product or service.

 - Advertisements must not present a product as an imitation or replica of a product or service with a protected trade mark or trade name.

 Advertisements that include endorsements or testimonials might also be subject to Section 6: Privacy.

 - Unless they are blatantly fake, testimonials or endorsements used in advertising must be authentic and backed up by documented proof.
 Endorsements and testimonials must be relevant to the offered product or service.
 In advertisements, disputes must not be taken as absolute truths, nor should they lead consumers astray.

 - Advertisements must not feature testimonials without permission.

-- Advertisements must not falsely claim that the advertiser, or other entity referred to in the advertisement, is a signatory to a code of conduct.
+- Advertisers should not falsely suggest they are signatories to a code of ethics.
 Advertisements must not falsely claim that a code of conduct has an endorsement from a public or other body.

 Guarantees and after-sales services: